May looks for a way out of Brexit maelstrom as EU says no-deal exit looms

 The defeat of Mrs May's deal after pledging to quit if it was passed has left the weakest British leader in a generation facing a spiralling crisis.

-The British electorate, its two major parties and Mrs May's Cabinet are all divided over Brexit and Mrs May risks ripping her Conservative Party apart if she tilts towards a closer post-Brexit relationship with the EU or leaving without a deal.
+The British electorate, its two major parties and Mrs May's cabinet are all divided over Brexit and she risks ripping her Conservative Party apart if she tilts towards a closer post-Brexit relationship with the EU or leaving without a deal.

+Investors and diplomats are in despair at the chaos, and such is the volatility of Brexit news from London that some traders have stepped away from sterling - which has seesawed on Brexit news since the 2016 referendum.

+"There is professional bewilderment that the motherland of common sense is in this place," one European diplomat said.